Engin-Boot/pong-stage-aditiambadkar/Stage0/sequence-start.md

 "New Player" and "Existing Player".
 3. a.
 If the player clicks on "New Player" option from the main menu, create-New-Player diaplays a pop up text box and player types his or her name.
-3. b. a.
-If the player clicks on "Existing Player" option from the main menu and no existing players are available, display-Existing-Players displays "No Existing Players" message and prompts player to go back to main menu.
+3. b.
+(1) If the player clicks on "Existing Player" option from the main menu and no existing players are available, display-Existing-Players displays "No Existing Players" message and prompts player to go back to main menu.
-3. b. b.
-If the player clicks on "Existing Player" option from the main menu and one or more existing players are available, display-Existing-Players displays icons of all existing players and player clicks one of them.
+3. b.
+(2) If the player clicks on "Existing Player" option from the main menu and one or more existing players are available, display-Existing-Players displays icons of all existing players and player clicks one of them.
 4. After player selection get-Game-Level displays 3 game level options "Easy", "Medium" and "Hard".
 5. a.
 If the player clicks on "Easy" option, the pong ball direction randomness is set to 50% which increases by 10% after subsequent player point and pong ball speed is set to 1 which increases by 1 after subsequent player point.